justinlettau/sqflite_ext/README.md

 # sqflite_ext

 Useful utilities to augment [sqflite](https://pub.dev/packages/sqflite).
-Designed to be unobtrusive helpers, so still access sqflite directly (not a wrapper).
+Designed to be unobtrusive helpers, so you still access sqflite directly (not a wrapper).

 ## Features